swvincent/CASRegistryNo/README.md

 # CAS Registry Number

 CAS Registry Numbers (CAS RNs) are unique numerical identifiers assigned to chemical substances.
-They are managed by the Chemical Abstracts Service.
+They are managed by the [Chemical Abstracts Service](https://www.cas.org/).

-This project demonstrates the CasRN class I've written to validate CAS RNs by ensuring they're in the correct format and that they contains a valid check digit.
+This project contains the CasRN class I've written to validate CAS RNs by ensuring they're in the correct format and that they contains a valid check digit.
+It is demonstrated by a simple Console application.

-It is written for C# 7.0 or higher since it uses a Tuple to return the validation result and error message.
+I wrote this for C# 7.0 since it uses a Tuple to return the validation result and error message.
 It could be easily adapted to earlier versions with some minor changes.

 ## License